About the School of Architecture & Design

 1973: The New York Board of Regents of the State of New York authorized New York Tech to offer a five-year professional architecture program.
 The degree path is implemented as an option in the third year of the existing four-year curriculum.

 1984: The Bachelor of Fine Arts in Interior Design program gains professional accreditation from the Foundation for Interior Design Education Research (FIDER).
-FIDER is eventually renamed CIDA; the Interior Design Program currently possesses CIDA accreditation status.
+FIDER was eventually renamed CIDA; the Interior Design Program currently possesses CIDA accreditation status.

 1997: The New York Board of Regents of the State of New York authorizes the offering of a post-professional Master of Architecture in Urban and Regional Design.